Xerass/BasicML/README.md

 # basicML

 A student's projects around ML.
+Making a bunch of models on established datasets and other bits and bobs.

 ## Libraries & Tools Used